-Hizbollah is going green with an eco-jihad as a tactic of war against Israel.
-On October 9, 2010, Hizbullah‘s Secretary General, Sayyed Hassan Nasrallah, briefly came out of hiding to mark the end of Hizbullah’s campaign to plant million trees in Lebanon to restore the country’s forests.
-This campaign was organized by Jihad al-Binaa, Hizbullah’s […]
+The Hezbollah is going green with an eco-jihad as a tactic of war against Israel.
+On October 9, 2010, Hezbullah‘s Secretary General, Sayyed Hassan Nasrallah, briefly came out of hiding to mark the end of Hezbullah’s campaign to plant million trees in Lebanon to restore the country’s forests.
+This campaign was organized by Jihad al-Binaa, […]

 A brilliant new online farming system in Egypt allows city dwellers to become reacquainted with their agrarian roots without leaving their urban comfort zone.
 Egyptian urbanites who have a desire to grow their own food but lack the farming skills now have access to a brilliant new remote farming system that has both an online […]